Maximizing Energy Efficiency With A Roof Replacement

 Selecting Energy-Efficient Roofing Materials

 Choosing roofing materials is paramount when considering a roof replacement with energy efficiency.
 Opt for materials that reflect a higher percentage of sunlight and absorb less heat.
-These materials, often called “cool roofs,” include reflective shingles, tiles, or metal roofing with special coatings designed to bounce solar radiation back into the atmosphere.
+These materials, often called “cool roofs,” include reflective shingles, tiles, or metal roofing with special coatings designed to bounce Solar radiation back into the atmosphere.
 Cool roofs can substantially decrease the heat absorbed by your home, thus reducing the need for excessive cooling.

 The Benefits of Proper Insulation